Module 08: Generation

 Introduction

-After training a language model, we want to generate text.
-The model outputs probabilities for the next token - but how do we choose which token to use?
-This module explores various decoding strategies that produce different results.
+After training, the next step is generating text.
+The model predicts probabilities for the next token - but how do we choose which one?
+This module explores decoding strategies that shape output quality, diversity, and coherence.

-Text generation is the process of producing new text from a trained model.
+Text generation produces text from a trained model.
 The model predicts probability distributions over the vocabulary, and we must decide how to select the next token from these probabilities.

 Why does the decoding strategy matter?